How to Use the help Command in Linux

 $help [options] [text-string/pattern/internal-command]

-m: - If we use this option, the help command organizes the available information just as the man command does.
-We will learn about the man command in the next part of this article.
+m:- If you use this option, it organizes the available information just as the man command does.

-s: - If we use this option, the help command displays the command syntax of the specified command.
+s:- If you use this option, it displays the command syntax of the specified command.

 The help command examples